nterreri/thesis/report/appendix.md

 python -m py.test --cov=botinterface tests/tests_unit/
 ~~~

 This will provide an executable statement test coverage report.
-See (#WHICHLETTER)
-below for results collected.

-The reader is redirected to Chapter 5 and Appendix (#WHICHLETTER) for more
+The reader is redirected to Chapter 5 for more
-information about the tests.
+information about the tests and Appendix B for a collected test coverage
+report.

-# Tests Results
+# Unit Tests Results

-Unit tests coverage for the *botinterface* package:
+This appendix reports the unit testing code coverage for all modules in the
+project.
+These reports are taken from the pytest CLI because pytest-cov can only
+write HTML, XML or annotated source code to file, but not plain text as shown here.
+All tests were, of course, made to pass.
+Test coverage data follows[^legend]:

+[^legend]: Legend: "Stmts" stands for total number of executable statements found in
+module, "Miss" for statements not executed by any test, "Cover" is the percentage
+of statements covered by the tests.

+\rule{14.75cm}{0.4pt}
 ~~~
 ---------- coverage: platform cygwin, python 2.7.10-final-0 ----------
 Name                                    Stmts   Miss  Cover